MAKE RACES HAPPEN

 Experts agree - seals attract Great White Sharks, across the web you see warnings "Do not swim, snorkel or surf near seals."
 And so, have we gone mad?
 We've opened a Great White bait shop in the middle of the most populated swimming, surfing and snorkeling areas in the world.
 Most surfers and many swimmers don a black wetsuit, resembling, you guessed it - a seal.
 It only makes sense that where our legislators open a sea food restaurant, hungry predators will show up for lunch.

-a glimpse of a half-eaten seal carcass.
+If you keep an eye out when walking on local beaches or past what has become the Seals Pool, you may catch a glimpse of a half-eaten seal carcass.
 I've seen them.
 So have my friends.
 You can check out some of these photos and the increasing reports over the past few years of Great White spotting - click www.sharkresearchcommittee.com, a site that track shark sightings along our coasts.

 Photo: Seal bitten by shark photo taken at Children's Pool.